kaangiray26/snippets_java/README.md

 # snippets_java
-Snippets to use with python
+Snippets to use with java